SaiKrishna-KK/Udacity_Image_Classifier-2/README.md

 - `--gpu` is an optional flag to use GPU for prediction

 ## Acknowledgments
-This project is part of the Udacity Data Scientist Nanodegree Program.
+This project is part of the Udacity AI Programming with Python Nanodegree Program.
 The Oxford Flowers 102 dataset is provided by the Visual Geometry Group at the University of Oxford.